 Though potentially costly from an initial expenditure standpoint, new tools and technology that can ultimately improve operations, cut staff time, provide better services, yield better information, and enhance the advancement effort must be explored, selected, and implemented in a timely manner to maximize their impact.
+Many places like to find some HR software to help them with an array of important duties like payroll and organizing employee benefits – technology in this way can really help a company grow.
 Post-implementation, such technologies must have dedicated staff maintaining, enhancing, training, documenting, and leveraging them in order to get a strong yield on the investment.
 And, such technologies must constantly be evaluated to assure sustainability and longevity–or to determine whether alternatives or new technologies must be explored, selected, and implemented and whether existing technologies need to be retired.

 Connecting digital engagement, data and analytics, and technology itself warrants significant strategy.
 Layering all of this across the greater advancement operation is a massive but critical charge.
 But if done strategically–with perspective of short- and long-term goals, proper allocation of resources, and an awareness of the need to be ever-flexible given the ever-evolving digital and technological landscape both outside of and within higher education–this synergy can have a tremendous impact on the operation, the alumni, and the staff.